togarashimayo/togarashimayo.github.io/content/more/generative-ai.md

 # On AI in my work

+**Last updated: 2026-07-31**

 Creating and running panels is fun but challenging.
 There's also a lot going on with AI in fandom spaces, so let's talk about it in my work, be it panels, recipes, or food writing.

 (This is also the full disclaimer that I've put a QR code of during my introduction, starting with Otakuthon 2025.)

 ## On generative AI

-I do not use any generative AI (what most laypeople think of when they hear "AI") in my my work, let alone support it in other people's panels or creative work.
+I do not use any generative AI (what most laypeople think of when they hear "AI") in my work, let alone support it in other people's panels or creative work.

 For panels, this includes (but not limited to):
 * Selecting clips